dfinity/motoko/design/OrthogonalPersistence.md

-# Orthogonal Persistence (Stable Heap)
+# Orthogonal Persistence (Compact 64-Bit)

-This realizes the vision of keeping the canister main memory persistent even across upgrades and thus allows scalable upgrades.
+This implements the vision of **enhanced orthogonal persistence** in Motoko that combines:
+* **Stable heap**: Persisting the program main memory across canister upgrades.
-Canister upgrades do no longer involve serialization and deserialization to and from secondary stable memory.
+* **64-bit heap**: Extending the main memory to 64-bit, passing beyong 4GB.
+* **Compact pointers**: Using compact 32-bit layout with compact pointers that can address 32GB.
+As a result, the use of secondary storage (explicit stable memory, dedicated stable data structures, DB-like storage abstractions) will no longer be necessary: Motoko developers can directly work on their normal object-oriented program structures that are automatically persisted and retained across program version changes.

-## Purpose
+## Advantages
+Compared to the existing orthogonal persistence in Motoko, this design offers:
 * **Instantenous upgrades**: New program versions simply resume on the existing main memory and have access to the memory-compatible data.
 * **Scalable upgrades**: The upgrade mechanism scales with larger heaps and in contrast to serialization, does not hit IC instruction limits.

-## Broader Vision
-In the longer term, this approach aims to enable **true orthogonal persistence** that is simple, flexible, efficient, and scalable.
-While this version implements the runtime support for 32-bit memory, this could be leveraged to 64-bit persistent main memory in future.
-As a result, the use of secondary storage (explicit stable memory, dedicated stable data structures, DB-like storage abstractions) will no longer be necessary:
-Motoko developers could directly work on their normal object-oriented program structures that are automatically persisted and retained across program version changes.
-With 64-bit main memory, large-scaled orthogonal persistence would be enabled, supported by the incremental GC that is designed to also scale in 64-bit.
+Compared to the explicit use of stable memory, this design improves:
+* **Simplicity**: Developers do not need to deal with explicit stable memory.
+* **Performance**: No copying to and from the separate stable memory is necessary.

 ## Design
 The stable heap is based on the following main properties: